Further Education and Training

 “>Profile of the TVET Sector

-- TVET Colleges PURPOSE in a Developmental State PAPER Version 14 – 15 August
+- TVET Colleges Purpose in a Developmental State: Imperatives for South Africa August 2014

 “>TVET Colleges Purpose in a developmental state – Imperatives for South Africa

-- Strengthening and Support of TVET Colleges Presentation – 15 August
+- Synthesis Presentation of the TVET Colleges Technical Task Team – 15 August 2014

 “>Presentation on Strengthening & Support of TVET Colleges